Diamond appraisals: ultimate guide

 Picture this: you buy a diamond ring and it is appraised for exactly the amount your paid for it.
 You think you got an OK deal, right?
 But you may be left wondering whether you could have got a better deal elsewhere…

-Now imagine that you buy your engagement ring and receive an appraisal showing its value is $2,500 higher than you paid.
+Now imagine that you buy your diamond ring and receive an appraisal showing its value is $2,500 higher than you paid.
 Wow!
 You got a great deal and you’re going to tell your friends!

 An appraisal that is higher than the true value of an item has two effects: